KUAZ

 KUAZ and KUAZ-FM are public radio stations in Tucson, Arizona, owned by the University of Arizona.
 KUAZ transmits on 1550 kHz on the AM dial, and KUAZ-FM is at 89.1 MHz on the FM dial.
 The stations simulcast a radio format of news and information, as a member of National Public Radio.
 KUAZ-AM-FM carry such popular NPR shows as All Things Considered, Morning Edition, 1A and Fresh Air with Terry Gross.

 KUAZ's transmitter is located in Marana, while KUAZ-FM's transmitter is located in Tucson.
-Programming is also heard on KUAS-FM at 88.9 MHz in Sierra Vista, as well as three low-power FM translators that fill in service gaps around Tucson and Southeastern Arizona.
+Programming is also heard on KUAS-FM at 88.9 MHz in Sierra Vista, KUAE-FM at 91.7 MHz in Safford, as well as three low-power FM translators that fill in service gaps around Tucson and Southeastern Arizona.

 History

 As a construction permit, 1550 AM began as KSWC, but changed its call sign to KFIF before signing on the air on June 25, 1961.
 It was owned by the Southwest Broadcasting Corporation.

 In 1967, John B. Walton, who had bought KFIF in 1965, also bought a station at 580 AM, which he would christen KIKX.
 The station on 580 could operate 24 hours a day.
 Walton then donated 1550 AM to the University of Arizona.
 The station became KUAT on October 7, 1968.
 KUAT initially had a format of classical music and jazz.
 When KUAT-FM went on the air in 1975, the FM played all classical music and the AM went all jazz.

 The U of A put 89.1 FM on the air in Sierra Vista on April 27, 1992.
 It took the call sign KUAZ-FM, so as to distinguish itself from KUAT-FM.
 The AM station adopted the KUAZ calls on August 11, 2000.